ngao176/HexDump/README.md

 # HexDump
-I made my own hexdump function in c
+I wrote mjy own version of the Linux `hexdump` utility, which, as the name implies, dumps the contents of a file in hexadecimal format.